tiny8877/okta.github.io/_source/_posts/2019-04-16-spring-boot-tomcat.md

 {% img blog/spring-boot-tomcat/spring-sign-in.png alt:"Spring Sign In" width:"400" %}{: .center-image }

 You can authenticate using "user" for a username and the password that's been printed to your terminal.
 After logging in, you'll see a 404 error page because you haven't created any code to show a landing page at `/`.

 ## Add Secure Authentication to Your Spring Boot App

-Let’s add authentication with Okta.
+Let's add authentication with Okta.
 Why Okta?
 Because you don't want to worry about managing your users and hashing their passwords, do you?
 Friends don't let friends write authentication - let the experts at Okta do it for you instead!
 After all, Okta's API is built with Java and Spring Boot too!

-Once you’ve [signed up](https://developer.okta.com/signup/) for a free account, go to **Applications** on your dashboard.
+Once you've [signed up](https://developer.okta.com/signup/) for a free account, go to **Applications** on your dashboard.
 Click **Add Application**, select **Web**, and click **Next**.

 You should now be in the Application Settings page.
 Replace the **Login Redirect URIs** field with the following: